 THC is the compound that causes psychoactive effects when consumed.
-It’s what gets you high, and it’s also an analgesic (pain reliever), anti-inflammatory, and antioxidant.
+It’s what gets you high, and it’s also helps with soreness, discomfort, and antioxidant.
 You can find THC in both hemp and marijuana, but the amount of THC in hemp is significantly lower than in marijuana.

 CBD is non-intoxicating, and it may be beneficial to your pet’s health.
 It promotes a healthy inflammatory response, for example.

 Check the Lab Analysis